 3. Select corresponding solution according to your own partition structure

-- To most of the servers, there is adjacent partition (such as D:) on the right side of drive C on the same hard disk, then you just need to shrink it to get some Unallocated space, and then add into the system C drive.
+- To most of the servers, there is adjacent partition D: (or E:) on the right side of drive C on the same hard disk, then you just need to shrink it to get some Unallocated space, and then add into the system C drive.

-- If you want to shrink any non-adjacent drive (such as E:) to extend system volume, there's an additional step to move Unallocated space behind C drive.
+- If you want to shrink any non-adjacent partition to extend system drive, there's an additional step to move Unallocated space behind C drive.

-- If there is no other partition or no available free space in the same disk, no partitioning software can help you extend system partition by adding free space from another separated disk.
+- If there is no other partition or not enough free space on the same disk, no partitioning software can help you extend system partition by adding free space from another separate disk.
 In that case, you can clone the disk to another larger one and extend partition with additional disk space.

-How to extend system volume on Server 2012
+How to extend system partition on Server 2012

 Download NIUBI Partition Editor and you'll see all disks with partition structure on the right, available operations to selected disk or partition are listed on the left and by right clicking.

-Solution 1: If there's free space in contiguous partition, follow the steps to extend system partition on Windows Server 2012 (R2):
+Solution 1: If there's free space in the right contiguous partition (such as D:), follow the steps to extend system partition on Windows Server 2012 (R2):

 - Right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window, or enter an amount in the box of Unallocated space before.
 Then part of free space in drive D will be changed to Unallocated on the left.

-- Right click C: drive and select "Resize/Move Volume" again, drag left border towards left to combine this Unallocated space.
+- Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.